Test Your Business Mettle

-Students across all UNM schools and colleges, including graduate, undergraduate, and alumni who have graduated after January, 2007, are eligible to compete.
-Teams can include an experienced partner from the business or investment community.
-Team registration, "Intent to Present," is open until February 19, 2014, however teams typically organize during fall semester in order to be well prepared for the April 11, 2014 competition.
+Students across all UNM schools and colleges, including graduate, undergraduate, and alumni who have graduated since January 1, 2008, are eligible to compete.
+Teams can include an experienced partner or mentor from the business or investment community.
+Team registration, "Intent to Present," is open until January 27, 2015, however teams typically organize during fall semester in order to be well prepared for the March 27, 2015 competition.

 alumni and business community

 * Promoted student ideas and new venture creation

 * Provided an opportunity for students in business, science, and other disciplines